TUMFTM/YawMomentDiagrams/python/README.md

 # Generation of Yaw Moment Diagrams in Python

 ## List of software components
+* `docker`: Contains the Dockerfile and bash scripts to build and launch the docker.
 * `params`: Contains the parameter files to configure the simulation
 * `src`: Contains the subscripts of main_calcYMD.m and additional helper scripts
 * `vehicledynamics_wheel`: Contains the Python wheel which allows to include the vehicle dynamics model in Python